dotnet/docs-aspire/docs/caching/caching-integrations-deployment.md

 builder.AddProject<Projects.AspireRedis_Web>("webfrontend")
     .WithExternalHttpEndpoints()
     .WithReference(cache)
-    .WithReference(apiService);
+    .WaitFor(cache)
+    .WithReference(apiService)
+    .WaitFor(apiService);

 builder.Build().Run();
 ```

 The preceding code adds an Azure Cache for Redis resource to your app and configures a connection called `cache`.
-The `PublishAsAzureRedis` method ensures that tools such as the Azure Developer CLI or Visual Studio create an Azure Cache for Redis resource during the deployment process.
+The `AddAzureRedis` method ensures that tools such as the Azure Developer CLI or Visual Studio create an Azure Cache for Redis resource during the deployment process.

 ## [Redis Container](#tab/redis-container)